Skip to main content

 Campo de’ Fiori Square

-Corso Vittorio Emanuele II is a major thoroughfare that runs through the historic heart of Rome.
-To its south extends from west to east one of the most interesting districts of the city, encompassing the entire historic Rione Regola, with the long Via Giulia as its spine, stretching from the lower part of Rione Ponte in the west to Rione Sant’Angelo in the east, where the Ghetto, the Largo Argentina, and the Tiber Island lie in the middle of the river.
+Corso Vittorio Emanuele II is a wide avenue crossing the historic heart of Rome.
+To the south of this street and Piazza Navona stretches, from west to east, one of the most interesting neighborhoods of the city, encompassing the entire Rione Regola.
+It is traversed by the long Via Giulia, which connects the southern part of Rione Ponte in the west to Rione Sant’Angelo in the east, where the Ghetto, Largo di Torre Argentina, and, in the middle of the river, the Tiber Island are located.

-At the center of this area, full of palaces and churches, one can relax on a terrace at the charming and lively Campo de’ Fiori square, or discover just steps away the more austere Piazza Farnese.
-The latter stands out for its two fountains made from ancient bathtubs, but especially for the presence of the majestic Palazzo Farnese, home to the French Embassy.
+At the center of this area rich in palaces and churches, it is pleasant to sit on a terrace of the lively Campo de’ Fiori Square, or to discover a few steps away the more austere Piazza Farnese.
+The latter is distinguished by its two fountains made from ancient bathtubs and, above all, by the majestic Palazzo Farnese, seat of the French Embassy.

 san_nicola_in_carcere_5416[1]